ankit8394/port/README.md

 This is the starting point of my portfolio.
 You can explore my work, projects, and skills that demonstrate my capabilities and experiences in the field of Web development.

 About Me
-I am [Your Name], a [Your Title/Profession] with a passion for [mention your interests or specialties, e.g., creating user-friendly web applications, designing intuitive interfaces, etc.].
-With [number] years of experience in [your field or technology], I strive to [mention your goals or what you aim to achieve in your work].
+I am Ankit, a Web Developer with a passion for creating user-friendly web applications, designing intuitive interfaces.

 Projects
-Project 1: [Project Title]
-Description: [Brief description of the project and what technologies you used] Live Demo: [Link to the live project]
-Source Code: [Link to the GitHub repository or code] Project 2: [Project Title]
-Description: [Brief description]
-Live Demo: [Link]
-Source Code: [Link]
-Project 3: [Project Title]
-Description: [Brief description]
-Live Demo: [Link]
-Source Code: [Link]
-(Continue adding projects as necessary)
+Here are some of the projects I have worked on:

 Skills
-Languages: [e.g., JavaScript, Python, HTML, CSS]
+Languages: [e.g., JavaScript, Python, HTML, CSS
 Frameworks: [e.g., React, Angular, Django]
 Tools: [e.g., Git, Figma, VSCode]
 Other Skills: [e.g., UI/UX design, SEO, project management]